Silicon IP Cores

 The core receives uncompressed input files and produces compressed files.
 No post-processing of the compressed files is required, as the core encapsulates the compressed data payload with the proper headers and footers.
 Input files can be segmented, and segments from different files can be interleaved at the core’s input.

 The core’s flexible architecture enables fine-tuning of its compression efficiency, throughput, and latency to match the requirements of the end application.
-Throughputs in excess of 100 Gbps are feasible even in FPGAs, and latency can be as small as a few tens of clock cycles.
+Throughputs in excess of 400 Gbps are feasible even at clock rates as low as 500MHz, and latency can be as small as a few tens of clock cycles.

 ZipAccel-C offers compression efficiency practically equivalent to today’s popular deflate-based software applications.
 Analyzing processing speed versus compression efficiency to achieve the best trade-off for a specific system is facilitated by the included software model, and by support from our team of data compression experts.